openaustralia/yinyo/README.md

 If we end up deploying this whole thing to AWS then of course we could just use S3 instead but at least by taking this approach at the outset we're not locking ourselves in to a particular bit of proprietary software.

+Once Minio is up and running on Kubernetes by running `make minio` you can access the web UI via http://localhost:9000.